LeeHengYu/quant-longshort/README.md

 - L1 regularization (λ = 0.0005)
 - Loss function: Binary Cross Entropy
 - Optimizer: Adam (Adaptive Moment Estimation)
 - Class weight adjustment: tell the model to pay more attention (heavier weight) on the relativity few cases that are available.
-Usually this technique is used on imbalanced data, as suggested in the [official Tensorflow tutorials](https://www.tensorflow.org/tutorials/structured_data/imbalanced_data#class_weights).
+This is commonly applied on imbalanced output when the number of 0's and 1's are not close, as suggested in the [official Tensorflow tutorials](https://www.tensorflow.org/tutorials/structured_data/imbalanced_data#class_weights).

 ## Indicators as features
 SMA(50) - SMA(150), EMA, Boillinger bands, RSI of 5/10 days, MACD, KD lines, stochastic oscillator, parabolic SAR, Aroon Indicator.

 _I tried to include 30+ features and fit a model on them.
 Now I am still learning how to improve the models by adjusting some params or removing some features._
+_considering adding time lags (making it time series) to predict..._

 ## Portfolio
 Base portfolio: 130% of IWM & -30% of QQQ (opposite position of IWM)